opencadc/docker-base/cadc-java/README.md

 the ENTRYPOINT script specified here to run and initialise the environment before starting the application.

-Optional: if the child image sets and ENV variable named `IMAGE_VERSION` in the image the container will log this version during startup.
+Optional: if the child image or build sets an ENV variable named `IMAGE_VERSION` in the image the container will log this version during startup.
 The default startup logs some information about the runtime and will include this between the START and DONE lines, e.g.:
 ```